chainer/chainer/docs/source/tutorial/convnet.rst

 character.
-This operation can be freely replaced with many other ways because those names are just designed to select :class:`~chainer.Link` s only from the list ``net`` easily. :class:`~chainer.Function` doesn't have any trainable parameters, so that we can't register it to the model with :meth:`~chainer.Chain.add_link`, but we want to use :class:`~chainer.Function` s for constructing a forward path.
+This operation can be freely replaced with many other ways because those names are just designed to select :class:`~chainer.Link` s only from the list ``net`` easily. :class:`~chainer.Function` doesn't have any trainable parameters, so that we can't register it to the model, but we want to use :class:`~chainer.Function` s for constructing a forward path.
 The list ``net`` is stored as an attribute attr:`forward` to refer it in :meth:`__call__`.
 In :meth:`__call__`, it retrieves all layers in the network